galbiston/geosparql-jena/README.md

 If your dataset needs to be separate from your application and accessed over HTTP then you probably need the GeoSPARQL Fuseki project (https://github.com/galbiston/geosparql-fuseki).
 The GeoSPARQL functionality needs to be setup in the application or Fuseki server where the dataset is located.

+It is **recommended** that `hasDefaultGeometry` properties are included in the dataset to access all functionality.
+It is **necessary** that `SpatialObject` classes are asserted or inferred (i.e. a reasoner with the GeoSPARQL schema is applied) in the dataset.
+Methods to prepare a dataset can be found in `io.github.galbiston.geosparql_jena.configuration.GeoSPARQLOperations`.

 ### API
 The library can be used as an API in Java.
 The main class to handle geometries and their spatial relations is the `GeometryWrapper`.